PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Recommended reading: Life Insurance for Couples: Best Options for Canadians.

-Maybe life insurance is worth it for you, maybe it’s not.
+Life insurance might be worth it for you, and it might not.
 But if you fall into one of the categories below, it’s worth taking a look at your finances and obligations to consider whether it’d be best to purchase coverage.

 The money for life insurance payouts come from clients’ monthly premium payments.
 A life insurance company will pool these funds and invest them to have enough money for claim payouts.